pharmpy/pharmpy/docs/modeling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Applying an approximate t-distribution transformation of etas is analogous to a boxcox transformation.
 The input
-is similarly a list of etas, and if no list is provided all etas will be transformed.
+is a list of etas, and if no list is provided all etas will be transformed.

 .. jupyter-execute::